A multicultural group of pedestrians crowds the sidewalk on London's popular Oxford Street.

 When high-profile cases are discussed on platforms like X, Facebook, and TikTok, they reach people who may have been affected but were unaware of the legal action.
 Social media also helps to unite people who may otherwise feel isolated or powerless against large corporations by providing a space for discussions and shared experiences.
 This collective momentum makes it easier for law firms to organise collective claims, further driving the popularity of group litigation.

-Want to keep up to date with the latest and breaking group litigation cases?
-Give us a follow!
+Want to keep up to date with the latest news and breaking group litigation cases?
+Wherever you scroll, we’ve got you covered.

 LinkedIn